moshe-hadad/activity-action-classification/README.md

 The objective of this project is to present the method for identifying an activity action in network traffic.<br>
 Activity Action is defined as a START or an END of a business processes activity. <br>
-The figure bellow depicts a sequence of packets resulted of running 4 activities A, B, C and D.
+The figure below depicts a sequence of packets resulted of running 4 activities A, B, C and D.
 The activities were performed in parallel so the packets in the sequence are interleaved.<br>

 The method presented in the project is able to receive such